Sam Hubbard: 2022

+In the 2022 season, Hubbard finished with 6.5 sacks, 60 total tackles (34 solo), three passes defended, and one forced fumble in 15 games and starts.

-On January 15, 2023, in the Wild Card Game against the Baltimore Ravens, Hubbard scored a 98-yard touchdown in the 4th quarter off of a fumble by Tyler Huntley.
-This was the longest fumble return in NFL postseason history and has since been deemed the “Fumble in the Jungle.”
-The play proved to be the deciding factor in the game, as the Bengals went on to win 24–17.
+On January 15, 2023, in the Wild Card Round against the Ravens, Hubbard scored a 98-yard touchdown in the fourth quarter off of a fumble by Tyler Huntley that was forced by Logan Wilson.
+This became the longest fumble return touchdown in NFL postseason history, as well as the longest touchdown in Bengals playoff history, and the longest go-ahead touchdown in the fourth quarter in NFL playoff history.
+It has since been nicknamed the "Fumble in the Jungle."
+This play proved to be the deciding factor in the game, as the Bengals went on to win 24–17.

+2023

+During the 2023 season, Hubbard played in 15 games and had six sacks, 58 tackles, and two fumble recoveries.

+2024

+On December 15, 2024, in Cincinnati's game against the Tennessee Titans, Hubbard scored his first career offensive touchdown on a two–yard reception from quarterback Joe Burrow.
+The next day, it was announced that Hubbard would miss the remainder of the season with a PCL injury.
+He finished the 2024 season with two sacks, 41 tackles, one interception, two passes defended, and one forced fumble.

+Retirement

+On March 5, 2025, Hubbard announced on Instagram his retirement from the NFL, after rumors circulated that the Bengals were looking to trade him.
+He finished his career with 398 total tackles, 55 tackles for a loss, 38.5 sacks, six forced fumbles, five fumble recoveries, 16 passes defended, one interception, and three touchdowns (two defensive and one offensive).

 Personal life

 In 2021, Hubbard incorporated the Sam Hubbard Foundation.
 In recognition of his support for his community the Bengals selected him as their nominee for the Walter Payton NFL Man of the Year Award in 2021 and 2022.
+After announcing his retirement, Hubbard married Jessica Koehler on April 12, 2025.